Will Medium store my personal information?

 Medium does not store any personal information from the taxpayer forms in house.

 Instead, Medium partners with Tipalti, a trusted payments partner, to collect and store any personally identifiable information from users.
 When you submit your taxpayer information on our page, it goes directly to Tipalti without ever entering Medium's system.
 Tipalti is SOC2 compliant for user data.

 Once per year, Medium's finance team will generate and send 1099-MISC forms to writers who received cash earning.
+The 1099 form will come from a company called Track1099.
 Throughout this process, users' personal information will still not be stored on Medium's system.

 Who is Tipalti?